 drive to repudiate the principles of 20th-century U.S. foreign policy

+by reshaping the contours of Middle Eastern politics.
 The stated purposes of this impending war are (1) disarming Iraq (or

 at least destroying its weapons of mass destruction) and (2) overthrowing